 How often can I apply?

-Your application will be suspended during your period of intercalation, and you will need to submit another application when you return.
+Your application will be suspended during your period of interruption to your studies, and you will need to submit another application when you return.

 I want to promote my name and research.
 Does the Grant Scheme cover this?

 The Faculty can subsidise the cost of 100 University-branded cards if you are involved in conferences, research trips and public engagement work.
 Terms and conditions apply.
 Application form (PDF, 345 KB).